SANGEETH-KUMAR07/PROJECTS/README.md

 ## MIPS Project

-The `mips.sv` file implements a standalone MIPS processor in SystemVerilog.
+The `mips.v` file implements a standalone MIPS processor in SystemVerilog and Verilog.
 Features:
 - Implements a basic MIPS CPU architecture.
 - Suitable for simulation, learning, and extension.
-- See comments in `mips.sv` and `info.pdf` for architecture and workflow details.
+- See comments in `mips.v` and `info.pdf` for architecture and workflow details.

 ## UART Project